charleso/resume/index.md

 **Senior Software Developer**
 *June 2014 - December 2016*

-- Currently leading a small team focussed on improving the customer experience around the web-facing aspects of Ambiata.
-This includes being involved at all stages of the product lifecycle; from the initial technical architecture, user design, through to front and back end implementation.
+- Led a small team focussed on improving the customer experience around the web-facing aspects of Ambiata.
+This included being involved at all stages of the product lifecycle; from the initial technical architecture, user design, through to front and back end implementation.
 - Replaced a Gulp script with a general-purpose Haskell build tool for building